About us

 UU Copenhagen was established in august 2004 upon the parliament’s passing of the Consolidation Act “Guidance about choice of education and employment in April 2003 (no. 298 of 30 April 2003).
 The legislation is gathered in the Consolidation Act no. 1659 of 11 August 2021.

 UU Copenhagen covers all primary and lower secondary schools in the municipality of Copenhagen.
-Our UU guidance counsellors are present at primary and lower secondary schools, private schools, 10th grade centres as well as our four guidance offices covering all neighborhoods.
+Our UU guidance counsellors are present at primary and lower secondary schools, private schools, 10th grade centres as well as our four guidance offices covering all neighbourhoods.
 Other UU guidance counsellors provide guidance for young people enrolled in individually organized training (STU).

 We collaborate with upper secondary educational institutions, preparatory basic training and education, special schools, the Social Services Administration and the Job Centre in the Municipality of Copenhagen, where some of our employees work from, as well as different private and public service providers.